pietrop/pietrop.github.io/_posts/blog/2018-02-08-how-I-run-textAV.md

 >
 >By the end of the session will have 10 takeaways of actionable things you can try out right away.

-The problem domain is that of working with audio, video, transcriptions and captions to speed up the production process.
+In this case the problem domain is that of working with audio, video, transcriptions and captions to speed up the production process.

 While at Vox as part of the Open-News Knight Mozilla fellowship, I had worked on [autoEdit.io](https://www.autoedit.io/), a text based video editing system that uses automated STT services to enable a [digital paper-editing workflow](https://pietropassarelli.gitbooks.io/how-to-tell-compelling-stories-out-of-video-inter/), and noticed when going to conference that more people than expected were working in similar problem domain, altho sometimes with slightly different use cases.